Supply Chain Alert Dec. 2022

-Year 2022 was a continuous struggle on the supply side on the electronics market and in terms of price pressure.
+The year 2022 was a continuous struggle on the supply side of the electronics market and in terms of price pressure.
 We observed that prices in 2022 increased on average between 20%-100%.
 On average, the prices of active components increased the most – if we add up the increases within the year, the value of these components has doubled.
 The largest increases apply to diodes and transistors.
 Connectors and passive elements rose on average by about 20%, and occasionally even up to 40% on selected items.
 Cartons or labels prices rose on average around 30-40%.

 The lead times were being extended within the first half of 2022, with the second half of the year showing stabilization.
-This does not mean the lead times have decreased, they were simply not being extended further (this excludes unreliable manufacturers such as Microchip, NXP).
+This does not mean the lead times have decreased, they were simply not being extended further (this excludes unreliable manufacturers such as Microchip, and NXP).

 In summary, market signals let us believe that the general availability of components on the market will get better (this may not apply to much shorter lead times, which we do not see decreasing but again second half of 2023 may show visible changes).
 The price increases in 2023 will continue, but we anticipate that on aggregate these will be on a lower level than in 2022.

 Even though the decline has already been observable in Q3 2022, the reality is that certain components still cannot be found anywhere, while others are fairly available.
-Recovery is not likely to take place within the following year and shortages will continue for many components used in industrial (or automotive) applications over the next several years, although there are signals that the demand in automotive and white goods are slowing down.
+Recovery is not likely to take place within the following year and shortages will continue for many components used in industrial (or automotive) applications over the next several years, although there are signals that the demand in automotive and white goods is slowing down.
 The visibility of component availability remains vague.
 This information is confirmed by our discussions with a number of manufacturers, including Microchip, which is probably the most problematic manufacturer these days.

 Based on our information, there is an evident feedback that older technology chips (used predominantly in industrial applications), are not subject to further investments by component manufacturers due to technological constraints.
-This means that, manufacturers will simply stop production of certain components or in the most optimistic scenario – current capacity will remain until the products become end of life.
+This means that manufacturers will simply stop production of certain components or in the most optimistic scenario – current capacity will remain until the products become end of life.
 However, if the market demand exceeds the manufacturing capacity – no further investments to increase shall be expected.
 Leading-edge semiconductors today, eg. 5nm chips used in smartphones, are more profitable due to higher order size and shorter life cycle.
-Industrial applications do not require such chips, and this is why majority were depending on chips that were leading edge two decades ago.
+Industrial applications do not require such chips, and this is why the majority were depending on chips that were leading edge two decades ago.

 Redesigning current products to be able to utilize leading technology, newer and tinier chips, is an expensive and time-consuming process for OEM producers (especially taking into account a number of market regulations, product certifications etc.).
-On the other hand, chip manufacturers have no motivation to increase capacity of old technology chips, due to outdated tools utilized to create these older chips, that again offer lower profitability for them and utilize a bigger amount of raw materials.
-Increasing capacity would be an expensive process for the chipmakers, especially that globally industrial applications, the automotive market and alike, do not generate majority of total revenue.
+On the other hand, chip manufacturers have no motivation to increase the capacity of old technology chips, due to outdated tools utilized to create these older chips, which again offer lower profitability for them and utilize a bigger amount of raw materials.
+Increasing capacity would be an expensive process for the chipmakers, especially that global industrial applications, the automotive market and alike, do not generate the majority of total revenue.
 That relates to consumer electronics.
-This approach has been confirmed by our discussions with vast chipmakers in the recent weeks.
+This approach has been confirmed by our discussions with vast chipmakers in recent weeks.

 From this perspective, we believe miniaturization will be inevitable and that component life cycles will become shorter in future.
-This means, components will become obsolete more often and product redesigns project will need to be run more frequently for our Customers.
+This means components will become obsolete more often and product redesigns project will need to be run more frequently for our Customers.

 There are no significant signs of improvement at the moment.

 The lead times remain stable, however on record high levels.
 We do not see signs of improvement, but also no signs of extensions.
-Nevertheless, although the majority of the lead times range in the area 52-90 weeks, many distributors/manufacturers inform us that many of the Customers place forecasts/orders that range up to 3-4 years or even longer for up to 5-6 years.
+Nevertheless, although the majority of the lead times range in the area of 52-90 weeks, many distributors/manufacturers inform us that many of the Customers place forecasts/orders that range up to 3-4 years or even longer for up to 5-6 years.
 “Being” in the order queue is becoming an important factor, especially for the older technology chips.
 This tendency may in fact cause the lead times to extend for a number of allocated, problematic components.

 The price levels remain on an increasing trend.
-There is clear communication from the market that prices from official distribution sources and manufacturers will increase beginning 2023.
-There are no observable signs of downward trend, and we would not expect these to occur in the nearest future, especially taking into account the global inflationary pressures, wage increases, as well as the much decreases worldwide neon gas supply, due to War in Ukraine.
+There is clear communication from the market that prices from official distribution sources and manufacturers will increase beginning in 2023.
+There are no observable signs of a downward trend, and we would not expect these to occur in the nearest future, especially taking into account the global inflationary pressures, wage increases, as well as the much decreased worldwide neon gas supply, due to War in Ukraine.

 On the other side, there are clear signs of lowering prices and higher visibility on the unauthorized, brokerage market.
 We observe significantly lower asking prices for most problematic components, for which a few months ago their asking price was on an abnormal, economically irrational level.